roots/sage/doc/usage.md

 ### doc/

-This directory contains all the Roots documentation.
+This directory contains all the BC_core documentation.
 You can use it as the location and basis for your own project's documentation.

 ### lang/